 Welcome to the Uttoxeter Learning Trust Teaching School.
-We are a newly designated Teaching School.
 Driven by our ethos of Inspire, Lead, Transform, Grow we aim to recruit and train excellent teachers to meet local need and beyond.
 We offer teacher training at both primary and secondary phase, across our 3 tier system of first, middle and high schools.
 We work with partner schools in Uttoxeter and across Staffordshire.

 Our teaching training is rooted in excellent classroom practice.
 With a strong emphasis on developing teaching pedagogy, supporting all learners to achieve and developing outstanding subject knowledge at both primary and secondary phase.

 As a Lead School we work with the following providers.

 - Primary Teacher Training.
 Accredited by Keele and North Staffordshire Teacher Education.

 - Secondary PE.
 Accredited by Birmingham City University.

 - Secondary English, Maths, MFL, Physics, Biology, Chemistry, History, Geography and Art and Design.
 Accredited by The John Taylor SCITT.

 By choosing to train to teach with us, you will receive personalised and supportive programme.
 We are based at Thomas Alleyne's High School, where our team of teaching school staff have significant experience and expertise in teacher training.
 You will be working with leaders in teacher education who are driven to ensure that every child succeeds and who are outstanding teachers.